emanuele-f/PCAPdroid/README.md

 ## How it Works

 In order to run without root, the app takes advantage of the Android VPNService API to collect the packets on the device (they are *not* sent to an external VPN server).
 The [zdtun](https://github.com/emanuele-f/zdtun) connections proxy library is used to route the packets back to their original destination.
-Here are some example of how it works:
+Here are some diagrams of how it works:

 <p align="center">
   <img src="https://raw.githubusercontent.com/emanuele-f/RemoteCapture/master/assets/handshake.png" width="250" />